pylbm/pylbm/README.rst

 Installation
 ============

-You can install the last version on Pypi
+You can install pylbm using

+- conda

+  conda install pylbm -c pylbm -c conda-forge

+- pypi

   pip install pylbm

+or

+  pip install pylbm --user

 You can also clone the project